 Student Support Programs

-The role of the Stage Coordinator is to liaise with classroom teachers about students who are failing to reach their potential; either socially or emotionally.
-The Stage Coordinator is responsible for overseeing all welfare programs in the primary department as well as communicating serious breaches of College rules to parents and ensuring that the College’s Discipline Policy is followed at all times.
+The role of the Head of Primary and Stage Coordinator is to work collaboratively with classroom teachers to ensure quality teaching and learning takes place.
+They are also responsible for overseeing all programs in the Primary Department as well as communicating breaches of College rules to parents and ensuring that the College’s Discipline Policy is followed at all times.

 The Playground Angels program has been adopted in order to assist staff while on playground duty.
 Year 5 students volunteer to patrol the playground and provide additional support by helping students to buy from the canteen, helping to open lunches, tying shoelaces and comforting students who may be upset.
 This program helps to develop in the Year 5 students a sense of responsibility and ensures that teachers are able to focus on the safety of students in the playground.